-MSW/LCSW, MBA, Chief Operations Officer
+MSW/LCSW, MBA, Chief Executive Officer

 Tom Pietrogallo comes to Poverello from Care Resource, where for nearly twelve years he managed, directed and grew behavioral health, medical case management, HOPWA, ARTAS and CDC Prevention programming.
 In addition, he directed operations at Food for Life Network, Inc., Care Resource’s specialty food bank and home delivered meals service.

 He is a social worker, obtaining his MSW (from USF) and clinical licensure in 1997 and 2001 respectively, and his MBA from FAU in 2003.

 Lj McHugh is the Chief Administrative Officer of the organization.
 His management responsibilities include thrift store and wellness center operations.
 He also facilitates the grounds maintenance, accounting, payroll tracking, data maintenance and volunteer management.

 Lj was with the Walt Disney World Resorts for twenty-five years where he worked in Disney’s deluxe resorts restaurants.
 He moved to Eastern Kentucky and joined the Ramada Convention Center team in 2007.
 He retired to the Ft Lauderdale area in 2011 and started volunteering his time with The Poverello Center food pantry.
 He was soon asked to join the agency as the Assistant to the CEO.
 In 2015, upon the CEO’s retirement, Lj became the Chief Administrative Officer and now responsible for developing the organization to its greatest potential.

 Events & Fundraising Coordinator

 Kevin Clevenger is an event management specialist who has worked successfully with major organizations including the U.S. National Guard, the U.S. Air Force, Oxygen Media, Ford Motor Company, Nintendo, the History Channel, Redken, Mattel, and Disney.